 The fall 2021 Leapfrog Hospital Safety Grade report has been released, assigning grades to 2,901 hospitals.
 The grades come from hospitals’ performance on over 30 evidence-based measures of patient safety.
 For the first time, a new grading factor for post-operative sepsis, blood leakage, and kidney injury were included in those measures.

 The Office of Inspector General (OIG) recently released the 2021 version of its annual publication on unimplemented recommendations, which lists overpayments from incorrectly assigned severe malnutrition diagnosis codes as a top concern.

 CMS and the Centers for Disease Control and Prevention recently released new ICD-10-CM/PCS codes related to vaccines and treatments for COVID-19.
 These new ICD-10-CM/PCS codes are effective April 1, 2022.

 According to a recent audit performed by the Office of Inspector General (OIG), Coventry Health Care of Missouri Inc. received nearly half a million dollars in overpayments from 2014 through 2016 for incorrectly submitting diagnosis codes from high-risk groups.

 The Office of Inspector General (OIG) recently announced its intention to publish a toolkit for identifying adverse events through medical record reviews for inpatient hospitals.
 The OIG plans to have the toolkit published in fiscal year 2022.

-The Surviving Sepsis Campaign recently released a 2018 update to guidelines for the care of patients with sepsis.
-The update includes a new “hour-one bundle” which replaces previous versions of the Surviving Sepsis Campaign guidelines.
+The Surviving Sepsis Campaign recently released a 2021 update to guidelines for the care of patients with sepsis.
+The updated guidelines emphasize the difficulties with treating patients who are experiencing long-term effects of sepsis.